UBC-MDS/gapminderdash-python-g14/README.md

 The dashboard can be of significant use for consumers who wish to identify systematic misconceptions about important global trends/ proportions and examine how they evolved over the years.

 ## Usage

-The deployed version of the app can be found [here](https://gapdash14.herokuapp.com/):

 A basic overview of the dashboard is as follows: